 |Weeks 1-2||After withdrawal symptoms peak, former Ambien users begin to feel normal again.
 Symptoms slowly fade during the second week and former addicts should start being able to sleep normally without Ambien.|

 Detoxing from Ambien nearly always involves a tapering down approach.
-By gradually reducing a user’s doses over time, their body can slowly readjust to life without Ambien.
+By gradually reducing a user’s doses over time, the recovering user’s body can slowly readjust to life without Ambien.
 A tapered detox keeps the body from becoming overactive, which can lead to panic attacks, convulsions and dangerously high blood pressure.

 Some people are able to taper off Ambien in as little as two weeks while it takes months for others.
 In either case, the goal of Ambien detox is to minimize discomfort and prevent harmful withdrawal symptoms.